 If a late or returned payment is made, a penalty APR of up to 29.99% will be applied.
 This will occur for late payments that are more than 60 days late.
 If this happens, the account will be reviewed every 6 months, and, if no late or returned payments had been made, the original APR can be reinstated.
 Late and returned payments also have a fee of up to $38 each, but there is no fee for going over the credit limit.

-The annual fee for the Delta Reserve card is $450.
-Other than that, the rest of the details for the Platinum Delta SkyMiles card apply to this card as well.
+For the Delta Reserve, you’ll pay a $450 Annual Fee ($550 if application is received on or after 1/30/2020).
+Other than that, the terms for the Platinum Delta SkyMiles card apply for the most part to this card as well.

 Obviously, the crucial aspect here is the annual fee.
 Does it seem worth the benefits to you, and will you actually use the card enough to get that kind of use out of it?